+'''

+{+no-cookies-keep}

-{-session-cookies-only} .example.com
+.example.com

+'''

-If websites set cookies, "+session-cookies-only" will make sure they are erased when you exit and restart your web browser.
+If websites set cookies, "no-cookies-keep" will make sure they are erased when you exit and restart your web browser.
 This makes profiling cookies useless, but won't break sites which require cookies so that you can log in for transactions.
-This is generally turned on for all sites, and is the recommended setting.
+This is generally turned on for all sites.
+Sometimes referred to as "session cookies".